sangchatb/dx-saga/readme.md

 }

 function* watchSearchSagas() {
-  /* HANDLE CHANGES TO STATE AS OPPOSED TO ACTIONS.
-ACCEPTS ANY SELECTOR */ const searchChanges = selectorChannel(getSearchChanges);
+  /* handle changes to state as opposed to action patterns. accepts _any_ selector */ const searchChanges = selectorChannel(getSearchChanges);

-  /* USE WHERE PATTERNS ARE USED */ yield* takeLatest(searchChanges, handleSearchChanges);
+  /* use channels where patterns are used */ yield* takeLatest(searchChanges, handleSearchChanges);
 }
 ```